Tech-at-DU/ACS-2330-Responsive-Web-Design/class-9.md

 - Your spaces grid should show 1 column at 375px (mobile) and 3 columns at 1024px (desktop)
 - Header nav should use Tailwind flex classes, not the old CSS

-**This is your Assignment 3 submission.** Fork your SFPOPOS repo and submit the link to Gradescope.
+**This is your Assignment 3 submission.** Push your final commit and submit that commit's link to Gradescope — same repo as the vanilla CSS commit you submitted at the start of class, just further along.
 Your site should be responsive using Tailwind — the vanilla CSS you wrote in classes 3–5 should be replaced with Tailwind responsive prefixes.

 ---